 The CSO has established a Graduate Solicitor Pool.
 Successful applicants are placed in a pool and notified as suitable vacancies arise.
-Successful applications for the pool are valid for a period of six months.
+Successful applications for the pool are valid for a period of twelve months.

 The CSO has established a Paralegal Pool.
 Successful applicants are placed in a pool and notified as suitable vacancies arise.
-Successful applications for the pool are valid for a period of six months.
+Successful applications for the pool are valid for a period of twelve months.

-Potential applicants are advised that the CSO Paralegal Pool will re-open in January 2017.
-You are able to register to receive updates about this position on the JobsSA website.
+Potential applicants are advised that the CSO Paralegal Pool is currently closed and will re-open in January/February of 2017.
+You are able to register to receive updates about this position on the JobsSA